 As a result of its complexity, the Council chose to use the competitive dialogue procurement route and required support from WRM throughout the dialogue and evaluation stages up to and including the closure of the contract with preferred bidder.

 Delivery of the procurement process required a range of inputs from WRM which included the following:

 - Development of the technical specification, background information, instruction to tenderers, draft contract schedules and method statement documents

 - Leading technical dialogue and clarification with bidders within the competitive dialogue framework

 - Development of the evaluation framework, scoring approach and evaluation of received responses

-- Close working with legal and financial advisors on aspects such as price evaluation and contract development
+- Close working with legal and financial advisers on aspects such as price evaluation and contract development

 - Preparation of the evaluation report for presentation to full Council Cabinet